lonelyplanet/objective-c-style-guide/README.md

-# NYTimes Objective-C Style Guide
+# Lonely Planet Objective-C Style Guide

+*This guide is forked from [The New York Times' Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide)*

+*This guide expires on 23 October 2014.
+Please update this expiry date as part of making any changes to guide.*

-This style guide outlines the coding conventions of the iOS team at The New York Times.
-We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls) and [tweets](https://twitter.com/nytimesmobile).
-Also, [we're hiring](http://jobs.nytco.com/job/New-York-iOS-Developer-Job-NY/2572221/).
+This style guide outlines the coding conventions of the iOS team at Lonely Planet.
+We welcome your feedback in [issues](https://github.com/lonelyplanet/objective-c-style-guide/issues), [pull requests](https://github.com/lonelyplanet/objective-c-style-guide/pulls), and via [Slack](http://lonelyplanet.slack.com).

-Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).

 ## Introduction